notmuch/notmuch/doc/man1/git-remote-notmuch.rst

 This remote helper is configured via :any:`notmuch-config(1)` options.

 Git needs an email address and name to construct a commit.
-This remote helper uses the values proved by :nmconfig:`user.primary_email` and :nmconfig:`user.name` respectively.
+This remote helper uses the values provided by :nmconfig:`user.primary_email` and :nmconfig:`user.name` respectively.

 The handling of missing messages (messages referenced in the git